 If you’re still not sure whether the helmet is the correct fit, head over to our guide to finding the correct fitting helmet.

-Pick the perfect bike
+Pick the right bike size

-Keep the bike safe
+Keep the bike secure at school

 You’ve got your child the perfect bike.
 They’ve got all the bike safety equipment they require.
 Now you need to protect the bike!